|

 of the barbed wire is a piece of tin roof from the house to the right.
 A common mistake some modelers make is to forget a

 healthy amount of loose bricks in a street scene.
 Bricks are tedious and time consuming, but add a most realistic touch.
+As

 PREVIOUS PAGE